Ward Churchill: Art

-Churchill's subjects are often American Indian figures and other themes associated with Native American Culture.
-He uses historical photographs as source material for works.
+Churchill's subjects were often American Indian figures and other themes associated with Native American Culture.
+He used historical photographs as source material for works.
 In the early 1990s at Santa Fe Indian Market, Churchill protested the passage of the 1990 Indian Arts and Crafts Act.
 It requires that, to identify and exhibit works as being by a Native American, artists and craftsmen must be enrolled in a Native American tribe or designated by a tribe as an artisan.

-Churchill's 1981 serigraph Winter Attack was, according to Churchill and others, based on a 1972 drawing by the artist Thomas E. Mails.
+His 1981 serigraph Winter Attack was, according to Churchill and others, based on a 1972 drawing by the artist Thomas E. Mails.
 Churchill printed 150 copies of Winter Attack and sold at least one of them.
 Other copies are available online for purchase.
-Churchill says that, when he produced Winter Attack, he publicly acknowledged that it was based on Mails's work.
+Churchill said that, when he produced Winter Attack, he publicly acknowledged that it was based on Mails's work.
 The online journal Artnet mentions Churchill's artwork and the controversy surrounding its originality.

 Personal life

 In 1977, Churchill began living with Dora-Lee Larson.
 The relationship was later described in divorce documents as a common-law marriage.
-Larson filed for divorce in 1984 and asked to have her address kept secret because of “past violence and threats” from Churchill.
+Larson filed for divorce in 1984 and asked to have her address kept secret because of "past violence and threats" from Churchill.

 Churchill later married Marie Annette Jaimes, who also worked at the University of Colorado.
 Their marriage ended in 1995.

-Churchill's third wife was Leah Kelly.
+His third wife was Leah Kelly.
 On May 31, 2000, the 25-year-old Kelly was hit by a car and killed.
 Churchill has written that Kelly's death left a "crater" in his soul.

-As of 2005, Churchill was married to Natsu Saito, a professor of ethnic studies.
+At the time of his death, Churchill was married to Natsu Saito, a professor of ethnic studies.